novoflow-ai/email-2fa-pipeline/scripts/README.md

 ## Customer Provisioning

 ### `provision-customer.sh`
-Provisions a dedicated email address for a customer to receive forwarded 2FA emails.
+Provisions a dedicated email address and API access for a customer to receive forwarded 2FA emails.

 **What it does:**
 - Creates email address: `[customer]@auth.novoflow.io`
 - Generates unique API key for customer
+- Automatically provisions API key in API Gateway
+- Associates key with usage plan for rate limiting
 - Accepts 2FA emails from any sender
 - Auto-extracts codes using universal regex patterns
-- Creates customer documentation with API examples
+- Creates customer documentation with working API examples

 **Usage:**
 ```bash